Odiyan: Casting

 Both Harikrishnan and Menon wanted Mohanlal in the lead role from the film's initial discussion itself and the screenplay was later tailor-made with Mohanlal in mind.
 His character Odiyan Manikyan has two stages, one at present and the other 30 years ago.
 Describing him, Menon said: "Manikyan is considered the greatest Odiyan that ever lived.
 He has mastered the skills that have been passed down by his forefathers of the clan".
 Soon after the film's confirmation by Mohanlal in March 2017, Menon revealed to media outlets that Raj would be portraying the antagonist and Warrier will have an equally important role as that of Mohanlal, while a leading Bollywood actor would also play a pivotal role.
 Raj plays the character of Ravunni.
 The characters of Mohanlal, Warrier and Raj pass through three stages of their life.
 Warrier portrays the character of Prabha.
 In the film, Prabha is shown in her late 20s, at 35 and in her 50s and so will have three looks.

-In April, Menon confirmed Siddique and Nandhu in the cast.
+In April, Menon confirmed Siddique and Nandu in the cast.
 In the same month, it was reported Appani Sarath would be part of the cast, but was not present in the final cast.
 Negotiations were going on with Hindi actor Amitabh Bachchan for a role.
 However, close to filming it was reported Tamil actor Sathyaraj had replaced Bachchan.
 It was for the role of Manikyan's grandfather, for which Hindi actor Manoj Joshi was ultimately cast.
-Writer Harikrishnan said, Bachchan had indeed agreed to work in the film, but was unable to join due to personal reasons.
+Writer Harikrishnan said, Bachchan had indeed agreed to work in the film, but was unable to join for personal reasons.
 Since the film would have been delayed if they waited for Bachchan, they move on to other actors.
 In June, a casting call was released seeking children and teenagers for playing the younger versions of Mohanlal, Warrier and Raj.
 It also invited youngsters for other undisclosed roles.

 In September, Aneesh G. Menon confirmed he is part of the cast.
 In November, Narain confirmed he is part of the cast and would join the film in its final schedule, which will shoot Odiyan Manikyan's younger age.
 He plays the husband of Prabha and his scenes are with Mohanlal, Raj and Warrier.
 From the teaser trailer released in December, more of the cast was revealed confirming Kailash, Sana Althaf, and Sreejaya Nair.
 Sana plays Warrier's sister and Kailash's wife in the film.
 She said it was a difficult role to portray.
 The character has less screen time but is important in the script.
-Her character has transition from a young girl to an aged woman.
+Her character has transitioned from a young girl to an aged woman.
 Including Sana, many of the artists were prepared through a week long acting workshop.
 Atul Mongia served as the acting workshop director.